serhiimytsyk/CloudComputing/README.md

 6. On vm1-3, run bin/kafka-topics.sh --create --topic prediction --bootstrap-server 192.168.5.97:9092
 7. On vm2, run python3 iot_producer/iot_producer.py (leave running)

-Consumer side commands:
+Database Consumer side commands:
+1. On one terminal window, run ssh vm3
-1. run python3 '/home/cc/PA1/db_consumer/database_consumer.py'
+2. run python3 '/home/cc/PA1/db_consumer/database_consumer.py'
 It will start listening to the "images" and "prediction" topics from kafka broker and insert/update entries in couchDB database based on received json objects.

+Inference Consumer side commands:
+1. On one terminal window, run ssh vm4
+2. run python3 '/home/cc/PA1/inference_consumer/infrence_consumer.py'
+3. Wait 10 to 15 minutes until a ML model is trained.
+4. Now inference consumer is up an running.
+It will send its predictions to the "prediction" topic of the Kafka broker.